KirilStrezikozin/BakeMaster-Blender-Addon/docs/contribute/documentation/build.rst

 Building the Documentation
 ==========================

-The Documentation is written in .reStructuredText text files and built using Sphinx.
+The Documentation is written in .reStructuredText text files and built using `Sphinx <https://www.sphinx-doc.org/en/master/>`__.

 1. To install Sphinx, run the following command::